steipete/steipete.com/_posts/2020-11-28-apple-silicon-m1-a-developer-perspective.md

 I expect a solution in Q1 2021 that runs arm-based containers.
 We'll have to do some work to add arm-support (something already on the roadmap) so this is only a transitional issue.

-## Virtualization
+## Virtualization and Windows

 To test our [Windows PDF SDK](https://pspdfkit.com/pdf-sdk/windows/), most folks are using a VMware virtual machine with Windows 10 and Visual Studio.
 Currently none of the Mac virtualisation solutions support Apple Silicon, however both [VMware and Parallels](https://appleinsider.com/articles/20/11/11/parallels-confirms-apple-m1-support-amid-silence-from-other-virtualization-companies) are working on it.
 I do not expect Virtualbox to be updated [anytime soon](https://forums.virtualbox.org/viewtopic.php?f=8&t=98742).

 I expect that eventually we'll be able to run ARM-based Windows with commercial tooling.
-Various [proof-of-concepts](https://9to5mac.com/2020/11/27/arm-windows-virtualization-m1-mac/) already exist.
+Various [proof-of-concepts](https://9to5mac.com/2020/11/27/arm-windows-virtualization-m1-mac/) already exist, and performance seems [extremely promising](https://twitter.com/imbushuo/status/1332772957609922561?s=21).
 Microsoft currently doesn't sell ARM-based Windows, so getting a license will be interesting.

 ARM-Windows can emulate x86 applications, and Microsoft is working on [x64 emulation](https://www.neowin.net/news/it039s-official-x64-emulation-is-coming-to-windows-on-arm), which is already rolling out in Insider builds.
 In a few months, it should be possible to develop and test our Windows SDK with Visual Studio on M1 in reasonable performance.